xrstf/rudi/docs/language.md

 ### Variables

-Otto has support for runtime variables.
+Rudi has support for runtime variables.
 A variable holds any of the possible data types and has a unique, case-sensitive name, like `$myVar`.
 Symbols are expressions and can therefore be used in most places: